-MONITORING AND REPORTING PROGRAM Monitoring/ Adopted Mitigation Measures Responsibility for Implementation Mitigation Schedule Mitigation Action Reporting Responsibility Monitoring Schedule A-1 MITIGATION MEASURES AGREED TO BY PROJECT SPONSOR CULTURAL AND PALEONTOLOGICAL RESOURCES M-CP-N2 (Cathedral Hill with or without Variants): Based on a reasonable presumption that archaeological resources may be present within the project site, the following measures shall be Project Sponsor Prior to issuance of grading or building permits.
-Project Sponsor to retain archaeological Project sponsor, archaeologist and ERO.
-Complete when Project Sponsor retains a undertaken to avoid any potentially significant adverse effects from the proposed project on buried or submerged historical resources.
+MONITORING AND REPORTING PROGRAM Monitoring/ Adopted Mitigation Measures Responsibility for Implementation Mitigation Schedule Mitigation Action Reporting Responsibility Monitoring Schedule A-1 MITIGATION MEASURES AGREED TO BY PROJECT SPONSOR CULTURAL AND PALEONTOLOGICAL RESOURCES M-CP-N2 (Cathedral Hill with or without Variants): Based on a reasonable presumption that archaeological resources may be present within the project site, the following measures shall be undertaken to avoid any potentially significant adverse effects from the proposed project on buried or submerged historical resources.
 CPMC shall retain the services of a qualified archaeological consultant having expertise in California prehistoric and urban historical archaeology.
 The archaeological consultant shall undertake an archaeological testing program as specified herein.
 In addition, the consultant shall be available to conduct an archaeological monitoring and/or data recovery program if required pursuant to this measure.
-The archaeological consultant's work shall be conducted in accordance with this measure and with the building permits. consultant to undertake archaeological monitoring program in consultation with ERO.
-EKO. qualified archaeological consultant. requirements of the project archaeological research design and treatment plan completed for this CPMC campus site at the direction of the Environmental Review Officer (ERO).
+The archaeological consultant's work shall be conducted in accordance with this measure and with the requirements of the project archaeological research design and treatment plan completed for this CPMC campus site1 at the direction of the Environmental Review Officer (ERO).
 In instances of inconsistency between the requirement of the project archaeological research design and treatment plan and of this archaeological mitigation measure, the requirements of this archaeological mitigation measure shall prevail.
 All plans and reports prepared by the consultant as specified herein shall be submitted first and directly to the ERO for review and comment and shall be considered draft reports subject to revision until final approval by the ERO.
-Archaeological monitoring and/or data recovery programs required by this measure could suspend construction of the proposed LRDP for up to a maximum of 4 weeks.
-At the direction of the ERO, the suspension of construction can be extended beyond 4 weeks only if such a suspension is the only feasible means to reduce to a less-than-significant level potential
+Archaeological monitoring and/or data recovery programs required by this measure could suspend construction of the proposed LRDP for up Project Sponsor Prior to issuance of grading or building permits.
+Project Sponsor to retain archaeological consultant to undertake archaeological monitoring program in consultation with ERO.
+Project sponsor, archaeologist and ERO.
+Complete when Project Sponsor retains a qualified archaeological consultant. be considered draft reports subject to revision until final approval by the ERO.
+Archaeological monitoring and/or data recovery programs required